Top 100 wines of Savoie - Page 5

 About three quarters of the region's wines are white.
 This is mainly because most of the red Grapes would have difficulty maturing properly in the cooler Climate of Savoy.
 Jacquère is the most widely planted white grape, due to its high yield.
 Altesse, traditionally known here as Roussette, is used to produce some of the finest wines in Savoie, including its own appellations of Roussette de Savoie and Roussette de Bugey.

-wines from the region of Savoie go well with generally quite well with dishes of beef, pasta or rich fish (salmon, tuna etc) such as recipes of salmon with cream sauce, risotto of coquillettes with chorizo or oven-baked salmon mozzarella sandwiches.
+wines from the region of Savoie go well with generally quite well with dishes of beef, pork or rich fish (salmon, tuna etc) such as recipes of tibs (ethiopia), rabbit in sauce or baked sea bream.

-On the nose in the region of Savoie often reveals types of flavors of citrus, minerality or earth and sometimes also flavors of tree fruit, citrus fruit or green apple.
+On the nose in the region of Savoie often reveals types of flavors of citrus, minerality or earth and sometimes also flavors of tree fruit, citrus fruit or microbio.
+In the mouth in the region of Savoie is a with a nice freshness.